What is a Literature Search?

 How long does a search take?

 A basic search can be completed in a few hours, however longer more complex searches with synthesis can take a few weeks.
 We often email questions about the search, so prompt replies to our requests help a lot!
-We often have requests for quick searches for journal clubs and patient care, either visit the library or contact your local library by phone.
+We often have requests for quick searches for journal clubs and patient care, either so visit the library or contact your local library by phone for a prompt service.

 Can I learn how to search myself?